Search Blogs:

 Jean Williams-Woodward

-Jean is an Associate Professor and Extension Plant Pathologist at the University of Georgia.
-Jean provides statewide plant disease diagnosis and management recommendations for ornamental plants in greenhouses, nurseries, and landscapes.
-She also teaches courses in plant disease diagnosis and ornamental pest management.
-She brings over 27 years of experience in working with ornamental plant producers and extension outreach providing education programs and on-site plant problem diagnostics.
+Jean is an Associate Professor, Extension Plant Pathologist, and Director of the the Extension Plant Diagnostic Lab at the University of Wyoming beginning in 2025.
+Jean was previously at the University of Georgia for 29 years as an Extension Plant Pathologist providing plant disease diagnosis and management recommendations for ornamental plants in greenhouses, nurseries, and landscapes.
+She brings over 29 years of experience in working with ornamental plant producers and extension outreach providing education programs and on-site plant problem diagnostics.

 Your Comments Are Welcome: